Top 10 Best Led Zeppelin Albums

 6 Led Zeppelin III

 IV is good, but it's the album everyone knows and plays on the radio.
 And Physical Graffiti is good too, but a lot of the songs on there did seem like filler.
-And I'm a HUGE Led Zep fan and like all their songs, but this album is just flawless.
+I'm a HUGE Led Zep fan and like all their songs, but this album is just flawless.

 7 Presence

 8th in my ranking of Zeppelin albums.
 The band had already done so much at this point but still delivered a lovely album.
-Maybe it should be above my 7th slot as it's more original than the Coda album, which took tracks over a span of recordings.
+Maybe it should be above my 7th slot, as it's more original than the Coda album, which took tracks over a span of recordings.
 Achilles Last Stand is solid, as well as Tea for One.
 I've always enjoyed Royal Orleans and Nobody's Fault But Mine.
 I've heard people call this album the lazy Zeppelin album, but it's not for me.

 Listen, they were the biggest rock band in the world and delivered more than almost anyone with Led Zeppelin I, II, III, IV, Houses of the Holy, and Physical Graffiti.
 That required so much imagination, creation, and sheer brilliance of talent that it was only a matter of time before an album like Presence was made.
 No knocking the band nor this album, but it's hard to keep producing music to compare next to those other albums.
 I admire this album, and for me, they worked hard doing this album.